Freddy Valera

 Freddy Valera is a Venezuelan karateka.
+He won Gold Medal in the Men's Individual -84 Kg Kumite XXIV Juegos Centroamericanos y del Caribe San Salvador 2023.

+Career

 At the 2019 Pan American Games held in Lima, Peru, he won one of the bronze medals in the men's kumite 84 kg event.

 At the 2018 Pan American Karate Championships, he won one of the bronze medals in the men's kumite 84 kg event.

-In June 2021, he competed at the World Olympic Qualification Tournament held in Paris, France hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
+In June 2021, Valera competed at the World Olympic Qualification Tournament held in Paris, France hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 In November 2021, he competed in the men's 84 kg event at the World Karate Championships held in Dubai, United Arab Emirates.

-He won one of the bronze medals in his event at the 2022 South American Games held in Asunción, Paraguay.
+Valera won one of the bronze medals in his event at the 2022 South American Games held in Asunción, Paraguay.